elninotech/uppload-examples/examples/local-preview/README.md

 ## 🐛 Issues

-If you want to report a problem or suggestion with the Local File Selector with Image Preview, please open an issue in the main [elninotech/uppload](https://github.com/elninotech/uppload) repo and add the labels "examples" and "example-meta".
+If you want to report a problem or suggestion with Local File Selector with Image Preview, please open an issue in the main [elninotech/uppload](https://github.com/elninotech/uppload) repo and add the label "examples".

 ## 📄 License